shivanshdave/2020-432/homework/README.md

 ## How Many Homeworks?

 - Students will complete between 6 and 8 homework assignments this semester - the exact number is not yet determined.
+All homework assignments will be posted to the web a minimum of one week before the due date.

 ## Homework 1